 I address that on another FAQ

-Once both comfortably on the same page a deposit is taken *(deposits depend on the final cost on the work but on gold rings average $500.00 -$1000).
-These are NON REFUNDABLE once work has commenced.
+Once both are comfortably on the same page a deposit is taken *(deposits depend on the final cost of the work but on gold rings average $500.00 -$1000).
+These are NON-REFUNDABLE once work has commenced.

 Then the magic begins…

-My turnaround can vary from 3-8 weeks – if you need something urgently HOLLA!
+My turnaround can vary from 3-8 weeks – if you need something urgently just ask.

 By far the safest way of finding out your finger size or anyone else’s for that matter is to head into a jewellery store or any local jewellers.They should use special sizing rings that are universal worldwide.Remember if the ring is wider than 3mm you are having made use a WIDE sizer.